treyjeyoghera/GLOBE-GO/README.md

 1. Authentication
     - POST /auth/register: Registers a new user.
     - POST /auth/login: Logs in a user and returns a JWT token.
+    - GET /auth/user: Get details of the logged-in user.

 2. Traveler
     - GET /traveler/locations: Retrieves a list of all locations.